 The physics minor provides students with a broad introduction to the discipline of physics combined with further exploration of at least one area of interest.
 The minor introduces students to the fundamental laws that govern nature and the universe and complements other majors where additional physics knowledge is of benefit.
 It prepares students to apply scientific methodology to solve physics problems, to think critically and quantitatively, to relate physics to their daily life and environment, and to understand the experimental and theoretical methods used in modern physics.

-Students can be admitted to the physics minor once they have successfully completed the Prerequisite and Foundation courses and a program assessment survey.
+Students can be admitted to the physics minor once they have successfully completed the Prerequisite and Foundation courses.

 Foundation Courses (10 credits)

 At least two courses from the following list, or other advanced courses by advisor permission, including at least 5 credits of Physics and combining to reach the total number of credits required for the minor (10 credits Metropolitan State, 5 credits upper division, 19 credits total)